jovanthompsonmds/Melanoma-Classification-Via-Convolutional-Neural-Network/README.md

-# Melanoma Classification Using CNN
+# Melanoma Classification Via Convolutional Neural Network

 ## Overview
 This project leverages a Convolutional Neural Network (CNN) to classify melanoma skin lesions as benign or malignant, aiming to enhance early detection accuracy.
 The model was trained and evaluated on a dataset of 13,900 high-resolution images, achieving 91.20% accuracy and an AUC-ROC score of 0.97.
 By using TensorFlow, Keras, and Google Cloud Platform (GCP), the project delivers a scalable and reliable diagnostic tool for healthcare professionals and individuals.